sanketbisne/linux-ebook/chapter4-more-about-file-types.md

 Let's add shyam to group 'sanket'

-- `adduser shyam sanket` From below ss we can see that shyam is a part of sanket group
+- `adduser shyam sanket`
+ From below ss we can see that shyam is a part of sanket group

 ![image](https://user-images.githubusercontent.com/38061560/155836786-65e6b5ed-3dad-4680-bc54-6b47300d8dcb.png)

+As we can see sanket groupid is 1002 and this group is present is shyam user

 ![image](https://user-images.githubusercontent.com/38061560/155836802-f3f9d4e4-411f-480c-9804-57f146b5d844.png)